What is the Compassionate Release Program at the Bureau of Prisons?

 Before you can file a motion directly with the Court, there are a few procedural hoops you have to jump through.
 You can only file a motion for early release with the court if you meet one of these two requirements:

-- You requested early release from the BOP under the Compassionate Release Program and the BOP waited more than 30 days to respond to the request; or
+- You requested early release from the BOP under the Compassionate Release Program and more than 30 days have passed since your request; or

 - You requested early release from the BOP, the BOP rejected your request, and you have “exhausted all administrative remedies” available through the BOP.